arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 On the other hand, Opta™ set as a Modbus RTU Server requires an additional configuration called 'Slave Settings'.
 It will ask you to define the Modbus address with a range between `1 ..
 247`.

-If you decide to disable Modbus RTU for Opta™, you can select the option 'none'.
-It will hide every Modbus RTU configuration parameter, turning off the protocol mode for Opta™.
+If you disable Modbus RTU for Opta™, you can select the option `none`.
+This option hides every Modbus RTU configuration parameter, turning off the protocol mode for Opta™.

 #### General Modbus Node Configuration